mohanad-14/age-sex-adjusted-prevalence/README.md

 # Useage

-- Prepare the three datasets to match the same format of the examplar datasets.
+- Prepare the three datasets that match the same format of the examplar datasets.
 - Run `function.py` to build the function for calculating age-sex-adjusted prevalence.
 - load data:
 `participants = r'participants.txt'`